 - prostate-specific antigen test.

 A patient is scheduled for external beam radiation therapy to the chest wall.
-The APN discusses which treatment side effect with the patient?
+The APRN discusses which treatment side effect with the patient?

-5. A patient who had an allogeneic hematopoietic stem cell transplant 60 days ago presents with maculopapular rash over less than 25% of the body, bilirubin 2.7 mg/dl, and persistent nausea.
-The APN orders a(n):
+A patient who had an allogeneic hematopoietic stem cell transplant 60 days ago presents with maculopapular rash over less than 25% of the body, bilirubin 2.7 mg/dL, and persistent nausea.
+The APRN orders:

 - skin biopsy.